Replicate data between two ESSD disks asynchronously every 15 minutes for cross-zone or cross-region disaster recovery.

 Why can't I select a disk in the destination zone?

-The dropdown only shows disks that meet all requirements: ESSD or ESSD AutoPL type, same capacity and performance level as the primary disk, and unattached state.
+The dropdown shows only ESSD or ESSD AutoPL disks with the same capacity and performance level as the primary disk, in unattached state.

-If you don't see any disks, create a new ESSD disk in the destination zone with matching specifications and keep it unattached.
+If no disks appear, create a new ESSD disk in the destination zone with matching specifications and keep it unattached.

 What happens to the secondary disk during replication?

 The secondary disk becomes read-only during active replication.
-You cannot attach it to an ECS instance or write data to it directly.
+You cannot attach it to an ECS instance or write data to it.
 To use the secondary disk, stop the replication pair first.